SifatAli008/Practice-AOOP-With-Sifat/DEPLOYMENT_INSTRUCTIONS.md

 2. Once complete, your site will be available at:
    - `https://sifatali008.github.io/Practice-AOOP-With-Sifat`

-## 🚀 Alternative: Automatic Deployment
+## 🚀 Automatic Deployment

-After enabling Pages in Step 1, the automatic workflow will run on every push to main branch.
+After the first manual deployment, the workflow will run automatically on every push to main branch.

 ## 📋 Troubleshooting